espressif/ESP8266_MP3_DECODER/README.md

-I2S MP3 example
+I2S MP3 webradio streaming example

 This is an example of how to use the I2S module inside the ESP8266 to output sound.
-In this case, it is used to output decoded MP3 data: the code described here basically is a webradio streamer which can connect to an Icecast server, take the MP3 data the server sends out, decode it and output it over the I2S bus to a DAC.
+In this case, it is used to output decoded MP3 data (actually, more
+accurately: MPEG2 layer III data): the code described here basically is a webradio streamer which can connect to an Icecast server, take the MP3 data the server sends out, decode it and output it over the I2S bus to a DAC.

 * Configuration options, building